MuhammadHassanBashir/kubernetes-gateway-api-with-gcp-managed-certificate/README.md

 By following these steps, you can securely configure and deploy Kubernetes API Gateway with TLS certificate encryption in Google Cloud Platform.

+**for deleting certificate you need to delete the map first, following commands are helpful for doing this**

+**gcloud certificate-manager maps list**
+**gcloud certificate-manager maps entries delete gateway-test --map=gateway-tessst** **gcloud certificate-manager certificates delete gateway-tessst**